Skip to content

 Estimating job resources

-When trying to estimate how many resources to submit for you can use the interactive srun command.
+When trying to estimate how many resources your job requires, you can use an interactive srun session to test your code.

 srun --cpus-per-task=5 --pty /bin/bash